Abdoul84/planet_exploration_algorithm/README.md

-# ML_Kepler: Exoplanet Classification Model
+# Exoplanet Classification Model

 ## Overview

 The **ML_Kepler** project is designed to classify candidate exoplanets using machine learning techniques.
 Specifically, it leverages a Support Vector Classification (SVC) model and deep learning utilities from TensorFlow to enhance the prediction accuracy.
-The model is optimized through GridSearchCV, allowing for fine-tuning of parameters to achieve the best possible performance in identifying potential exoplanets.
+The model is optimized through GridSearchCV, allowing for fine-tuning parameters to achieve the best possible performance in identifying potential exoplanets.

 ## Requirements